chloesun/comp3000/team_project/README.md

 # COMP 3000 Team Project
-Create a filesystem for imgur with FUSE
+Developed a virtual file system to mount the filtered images from imgur to a local mount point, so we can read and interact with them.

+## Features
+### Gallery search
+### Subreddit galleries search

-## install libraries
+## Install
 ```
 sudo apt-get install libfuse-dev
 sudo apt-get install python-dev